mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 cost and can only be used on enclosed vehicles.

 EECM Shielding (TL9) CM Shielding (TL 9 )
-The advent of electromagnetic pulse grenades have made fast- moving, especially flying, vehicles dangerous to use – as that an ECM stall could be fatal!
+The advent of electromagnetic pulse grenades have made fast-moving, especially flying, vehicles dangerous to use – as that an ECM stall could be fatal!
 Vehicles that purchase this option are immune to the effects of ECM grenades and effects.
 This costs 25% of the vehicle's total cost, and can even be added to a grav belt.